Help us match you with local pros in your area

 Always get quotes for HVAC service in writing before work begins.
 A comprehensive quote should cover both materials and labor.
 Make sure you review all terms before signing a contract.

-For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In West Whittier-Los Nietos, you may be able to make do with a lower-capacity furnace.
+For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+In West Whittier-Los Nietos, you may be able to make do with a furnace on the lower end of this range.

 There are a number of ways you can make your HVAC system more energy-efficient: